leanderseige/calories.gs/README.md

 ```=CALORIES("One Croissant and a Café au lait.")``` returns ```310```

-The script may return varying values for the same prompt.
+ChatGPT may return varying values for the same prompt.
 However, it still seems to be a good estimation of what the reality might be.

 ## How To Use